verrazzano/docs/content/en/docs/applications/multicluster/Rancher-mc-integrate.md

 For the Verrazzano synchronization to occur automatically, in your Verrazzano configuration, the `label` and `value` information should match the cluster selection `matchExpression`.
 5. After the import is complete, follow Rancher's on-screen instructions to complete the registration by running the provided command against the managed cluster.

-After the Rancher cluster reaches the `Active` state in the Rancher UI, synchronization with Verrazzano will happen automatically, and a VerrazzanoManagedCluster resource will be created in the `verrazzano-mc` namespace.
+After the Rancher cluster reaches the `Active` state in the Rancher console, synchronization with Verrazzano will happen automatically, and a VerrazzanoManagedCluster resource will be created in the `verrazzano-mc` namespace.

 Run the following command to view the details and status of Verrazzano's multicluster initialization operations
 {{< clipboard >}}